cpjobling/eg-150-textbook/lti_systems/lti1.md

 ### Graphical Evaluation of the Convolution Integral

 The convolution integral is most conveniently evaluated by a graphical evaluation.
-We give three examples (5.4&mdash;5.6) which we will demonstrate in class using a [graphical visualization tool](https://uk.mathworks.com/matlabcentral/fileexchange/25199-graphical-demonstration-of-convolution) developed by Teja Muppirala of the Mathworks.
+We give three examples (5.4&mdash;5.6) which we will demonstrate in class using a [graphical visualization tool](https://uk.mathworks.com/matlabcentral/fileexchange/25199-graphical-demonstration-of-convolution) developed by Teja Muppirala of the Mathworks and updated by Rory Adams.

 The tool: [convolutiondemo.m](https://cpjobling.github.io/eg-247-textbook/laplace_transform/matlab/convolution_demo/convolutiondemo.m) (see [license.txt](https://cpjobling.github.io/eg-247-textbook/laplace_transform/matlab/convolution_demo/license.txt)).